top of page

 A group programme for victims of domestic abuse to learn about the dynamics of domestic abuse including understanding healthy relationships and strategies to keep themselves safe. خدمات ترافورد للعنف المنزلي تم تصميم مشروع REACH خصيصًا للوصول إلى الناجين الأكثر تهميشًا والذين يعانون من العديد من العوائق والذين يحتاجون إلى دعم متخصص للتحرر من العنف المنزلي. توفر TDAS: مستشار المجتمعات المتنوعة للعنف المنزلي (DCDAA) لدعم الضحايا من خلفيات الأقليات الذين اضطروا إلى الفرار من منازلهم بسبب العنف المنزلي بما في ذلك الزواج القسري والعنف القائم على الشرف. ستوفر DCDAA دعمًا مستنيرًا عن الصدمات ، ودعمًا يركز على الشخص والسلامة للعائلات التي تعيش في سكننا بما في ذلك المناصرة ، ودعم اللغة ، وإدارة الشؤون المالية ، وتخطيط السلامة ، والتواصل مع الأطفال ، والدعم العاطفي. مستشار الاحتياجات المعقدة للعنف المنزلي (CNDAA) الذي سيقدم دعمًا مستنيرًا للصدمات وينسق حزم الرعاية للضحايا الذين يصلون إلى خدمات TDAS المجتمعية الذين لديهم احتياجات دعم متعددة. سيعملون على تحديد العوائق التي قد يواجهها الضحايا في الوصول إلى الدعم المتخصص ، وبناء علاقات لدعمهم لإدارة صحتهم العقلية وقدرتهم على الصمود. مستشار الشباب للعنف المنزلي (YPDA) الذي سيدعم الشباب في علاقاتهم المسيئة الذين يعانون من الآثار الصادمة للعنف المنزلي.
 YPDA ستدعم الشباب لتحسين ثقتهم وقدرتهم على الصمود لمنعهم من أن يصبحوا ضحايا بالغين للعنف المنزلي. اتصل بنا ماذا يقول الناس "لقد كنت أفكر كثيرًا في كيفية القيام بذلك أنا ممتن لـ TDAS وحولها كم أنا محظوظ أنا والأطفال ألا أعيش معه بعد الآن ".

-• GASLIGHTING | tdas | Trafford Domestic Abuse Services, Manchester
+• MEN | tdas | Trafford Domestic Abuse Services, Manchester

 bottom of page